Warkanlock/warkanlock.github.io/_posts/2022-01-08-bosses-and-bad-ideas.md

 categories: opinion
 ---

+> #### Disclaimer
+>
+> I know that not all bosses are the same and that every company you work for is a different world so this article is about those "similarities" that someone in a leadership position has that you can take advantage of.

 ## A little bit of history

 At the time I was working at **PwC** I was learning a lot about the [internal processes](https://www.investopedia.com/terms/b/bureaucracy.asp) and how to behave in the ecosystem, but in the midst of this nightmare of compliance and NDAs, I started to pick up on some details.

 Things were out of the context I expected from such a large company, but month after month I started to learn to expect almost anything from my boss.
 That's why I thought it would be a good idea to launch some recommendations on how to deal with this kind of situations that are not as bad as they seem if you handle them well.

-These suggestions come from my period there.
+These suggestions come from my period there...

 ![boss had an idea](https://blog.ignaciobrasca.com/img/posts/pic-1.png)